The global skills and competency framework for the digital world

 Provides strategic advice to senior leadership on marketing trends and opportunities.

-Promotes a culture of continuous improvement within the marketing team.
+Promotes a culture of creativity and continuous improvement within the marketing team.
 Ensures the marketing function adapts to changing market conditions and business needs.